-SBA 7(a) Loan: How to Get the Popular SBA Loan
+SBA 7(a) Loan: How To Get the Popular SBA Loan

-The U.S. Small Business Administration’s 7(a) loan program is the federal government’s primary offering for general business financing.
+The U.S. Small Business Administration’s 7(a) loan program is the federal government’s primary program for general business financing.
 SBA 7(a) loans can cover business expenses like working capital and operating costs, real estate and equipment, up to $5 million.
 The 7(a) loan program provides financing with favorable rates and terms up to 25 years to businesses that have difficulty obtaining funding elsewhere.

 What is an SBA 7(a) loan?